About Gestalt Therapy

-People come to counselling because they are distressed.
+People come to counselling or psychotherapy because they are distressed.
 Gestalt Therapy provides a way of exploring the source of this distress, increasing awareness of the distress and experimenting with new ways of being.
 Sometimes people feel no sense of self, no energy or 'zest for life', something is missing and relationships are unsatisfactory.
-As Gestalt Counsellors, we support you to reconnect with yourself, experience your feelings, senses, thoughts and body sensations.
+As Gestalt Psychotherapists, we support you to reconnect with yourself, experience your feelings, senses, thoughts and body sensations.
 From this new situation of contact with yourself you can make informed choices and live with more authenticity, engagement and satisfaction.

 Gestalt is a German word meaning 'whole'.
 In Gestalt Therapy we pay attention to the whole self.
 Both body and mind are seen from an holistic standpoint as being integrated and influencing each other, rather than as separate entities.

-As Gestalt Counsellors, we firstly prepare the ground for raising awareness by building a therapeutic relationship between therapist and client.
+As Gestalt Psychotherapists, we firstly prepare the ground for raising awareness by building a therapeutic relationship between therapist and client.
 Time is taken to build trust and openness.
 As a client you need to feel secure and supported in the relationship.

 Gestalt Therapy is rooted in the 'here and now'.
 We pay attention to what is happening right now.
 We encourage and support you to pay attention to feelings, body sensations, movements, breathing patterns, thoughts and words during the session.
 Because of the Gestalt focus on the body as well as talking, Gestalt is sometimes referred to as a body orientated therapy.
 This does not involve touch, but getting you to focus on what is happening in specific areas of your body right now.
 Because of this focus on paying careful attention in the here and now, meditation and mindfulness practices are also useful in conjunction with Gestalt and we may introduce some of these techniques.